comitanigiacomo/cyberSecurity/hackTheBox/startingPoint/dancing.md

 Nmap done: 1 IP address (1 host up) scanned in 16.58 seconds
 ```

-So i can see that the service name for port 445 is microsoft-ds
+From the scan, I can see that the service name for port 445 is microsoft-ds.

     microsoft-ds